petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/account-users-and-roles-apis.md

 The [API Explorer](../../headless-delivery/consuming-apis/consuming-rest-services.md) shows all of the `Account` services and schemas and has an interface to try out each service.

 !!! note
-    Starting Liferay DXP 2024.Q4+/GA129+, you can use external reference codes to `GET/PUT/PATCH/DELETE` account roles.
+    On Liferay DXP 2024.Q4+/GA129+, you can use external reference codes to `GET/PUT/PATCH/DELETE` account roles.

 ## Related Topics